 Getting around in Finland and buses and trains integrate well and it easy to travel around in Finland.

-In Finland, you will find 27 airports, five of which have regular international flight services.
+You will find 27 airports in Finland, five of which have regular international flight services.
 The largest and most important airport is the Helsinki-Vantaa international airport.

-A lot of international airlines are operating from Vantaa International Airport, here to mention KLM, SAS, Norwegian and Finnair.
+Many international airlines operate from Vantaa International Airport, including KLM, SAS, Norwegian and Finnair.
 Also, domestic traffic operates from Vantaa int. airport.

-Domestic Flights can be cheap and time-saving, especially in you planning to visit Lapland in the north.
-If you book in advance cheaper tickets are generally available.
+Domestic Flights can be cheap and time-saving, especially if you are planning to visit Lapland in the north.
+If you book in advance, cheaper tickets are generally available.

 The distances can sometimes be quite long, and a sleeping car is recommendable.
-Especially Eastern Finland has a beautiful scenery with the many lakes.
+Especially Eastern Finland has beautiful scenery with many lakes.

-In Finland, you will find many you find many boats, ferries and cruises along the coastland and inland waterways.
-Especially cruises to autonomous Åland and countries by the Baltic Sea.
+You will find many boats, ferries and cruises along the coastland and inland waterways in Finland.
+Mainly cruises to autonomous Åland and countries by the Baltic Sea.

 In Finland, there can be places unachievable by train.
-The country is covered 90 % by coach network system regarding public roads and one of the most comprehensive in Europe.
+The country is covered 90 % by a coach network system regarding public roads and is one of the most comprehensive in Europe.

-If the rail network doesn’t reach your chosen Finnish destination, coaches will take you there.
-Some attractions are much easier to reach on smaller roads by coach.
-See the following sites for coaches to your destination: Matkahuolto, Omnibus, ExpressBus
+Coaches will take you there if the rail network doesn’t reach your chosen Finnish destination.
+Some attractions are much easier to reach on more minor roads by coach.
+See the following sites for coaches to your destination: Matkahuolto, Omnibus, and ExpressBus.

-If you rent a car in Finland, you have to follow a right-handed traffic and a polite and stress-free driving culture.
-It is a good way to discover Finland as a tourist.
+If you rent a car in Finland, you must follow right-handed traffic and a polite, stress-free driving culture.
+It is an excellent way to discover Finland as a tourist.

 You will find petrol stations quite close to each other.
 Please be aware of the winter weather when driving in Finland.
 It can be tricky without any local experience.
 Roads get slippery, and snow tires are legally required from December to February.

-Remember to turn on your Headlights all times in Finland.
-Motorists in Finland should remain alerted for elk and reindeer which frequently wander onto roads and are most active at dusk.
+Remember to turn on your Headlights at all times in Finland.
+Motorists in Finland should remain alert for elk and reindeer, which frequently wander onto roads and are most active at dusk.

 In Finland Taxi called Taksi.
-In telephone directory, you will find Taxi by name Taksi.
+In the telephone directory, you will find a Taxi by the name Taksi.